 two journal pages and get to know the world by the water.
-First Impression -The first thing I noticed at this pond or stream was Description - This is my description of this pond or stream: Sounds All Around -These are the sounds I heard: Plants Growing -These are the kinds of plants I see growing: Animal Activity - These are the animals or evidence of animals (tracks, homes, feathers) I see: Last Impression -This is what I want to remember about this pond or stream:
+First Impression -The first thing I noticed at this pond or stream was Description - This is my description of this pond or stream: Sounds All Around -These are the sounds I heard: Plants Growing -These are the kinds of plants I see growing: Traine Growing Those are the fame of plante root growing.
+Animal Activity -These are the animals or evidence of animals (tracks, homes, feathers) I see: Last Impression -This is what I want to remember about this pond or stream: